CryptoZoo

-CryptoZoo was a failed blockchain game co-founded by the YouTuber Logan Paul.
+CryptoZoo was a blockchain game co-founded by the YouTuber Logan Paul, which was considered a failure.
 Launched in 2021, it promised a blend of cryptocurrency and non-fungible tokens within a game.

 Background

 CryptoZoo was marketed as an "autonomous ecosystem" where users could buy, sell, and trade exotic animals and hybrids using non-fungible tokens.
 The eggs were to be purchased by collectors via the accompanying in-game cryptocurrency, $ZOO, or via Ethereum.
 The eggs would then be hatched into random animals that would go on to breeding new cartoon eggs that would hatch in cartoon hybrids of themselves.
 The animals could be 'burnt' to recover $ZOO for the players.

 Despite raising millions of dollars by selling NFTs and crypto coins, CryptoZoo failed to deliver on its promises.
 A project roadmap outlined various games incorporating the animal NFT images, but none of these features materialized, and no playable game has been published.

 Logan Paul initially promoted CryptoZoo as a "really fun game that makes you money".
 He claimed to have spent around one million dollars on developing the project, emphasizing the massive team behind it.
 However, after the initial hype, Paul stopped discussing CryptoZoo and seemingly abandoned the project.